Toufool/AutoSplit/README.md

 - All of these actions can also be handled by their corresponding buttons.
 - Note that pressing your Pause Hotkey does not serve any function in AutoSplit itself and is strictly used for the Pause flag.

-### Group dummy splits when undoing / skipping
+### Dummy splits when undoing / skipping

-If this option is disabled, AutoSplit will not account for dummy splits when undoing/skipping.
-Meaning it will cycle through the images normally even if they have the dummy flag `{d}` applied to them.

-If it is enabled, AutoSplit will group dummy splits together with a real split when undoing/skipping.
+AutoSplit will group dummy splits together with a real split when undoing/skipping.
 This basically allows you to tie one or more dummy splits to a real split to keep it as in sync as possible with the real splits in LiveSplit/wsplit.
+If they are out of sync, you can always use "Previous Image" and "Next Image".

 Examples:
 Given these splits: 1 dummy, 2 normal, 3 dummy, 4 dummy, 5 normal, 6 normal.